GHASS19/Feature_Engineering/README.md

 Problem: we have a set of cutoff times and labels - in a label times table - and we need to build relevant features for each label using only data from before the cutoff time.
 Traditionally, we would do this by hand, a painstaking and error prone process that makes developing useable machine learning solutions extremely difficult.

 Solution: Use automated feature engineering as implemented in Featuretools to build hundreds or thousands of relevant features from a relational dataset with a reusable framework that also automatically filters the data based on the cutoff times.
-This approachs overcomes the limitations of manual feature engineering, letting us buidl better predictive models in a fraction of the time.
+This approach overcomes the limitations of manual feature engineering, letting us build better predictive models in a fraction of the time.

 The general process of feature engineering is shown below: